 Tap the Bookmarks button near the top-right corner of the screen.

 Tap the Contacts button at the bottom of the overlay.

 Tap the contact’s name whose address you want to see on the map.

 Alternatively, just type the first few letters of a contact’s name in the Search field, and then tap the name in the Suggestions list that appears below the Search field whenever what you type matches one or more contact names.

 If you find a location by typing an address into the Search field, you can add that location to one of your contacts or create a new contact with a location you’ve found.
 To do either one, follow these steps:

 Tap the location’s pushpin on the map.

-Tap the little i in a blue circle to the right of the location’s name or description (as shown next to Gullivers).
+Tap the little i in a circle to the right of the location’s name (as shown to the right of Black’s Barbecue).

 That contact’s Info screen opens.